About the author

 Employee quits

-If an employee from D.C. quits, they can be paid on the next regular payday.
+If an employee from D.C. quits, they must be paid within 7 business days, or on the next regular payday—whichever comes first.

 Employee terminated